Ohio confirms first coronavirus cases, continues testing - WHIZ News

 CANCELLATIONS:

 Ohio State University, which is on spring break this week, cancelled classes for the remainder of the month and said all instruction will be online at least through March.
+The University of Dayton suspended international travel.
 The Ohio Supreme Court canceled a dispute resolution conference on Tuesday expected to bring 500 judges, magistrates and others to Columbus.
 DeWine canceled a state insurance fund for injured workers’ conference which was scheduled to bring 8,000 to Columbus beginning Wednesday.
 The Jewish Federation of Cleveland said a staff member was one of the people diagnosed with coronavirus and is closing its education center for two weeks.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.